Zentiph/zentiphs_yt_downloader/README.md

 ** Compiled with pyinstaller **

-This was made as a learning project by Gavin "Zentiph" Borne and serves as a tool for anyone to use to safely download and convert YouTube videos to .mp3 and .mp4 files, given that it is done while following the [YouTube Terms of Service](https://www.youtube.com/static?template=terms).
+This was made as a learning project and serves as a tool for anyone to use to safely download and convert YouTube videos to .mp3 and .mp4 files, given that it is done while following the [YouTube Terms of Service](https://www.youtube.com/static?template=terms).
 Of course, studying and learning from the code is encouraged!

 Download
 --------